gep13-talks/CakeDemos/PITCHME.md

 ## What is a Build?

 Note:
-Cake creates a Directed acyclic graph of each of the tasks Makes sure that each task is only run once
+Cake creates a Directed acyclic graph of each of the tasks.

+Makes sure that each task is only run once.

 +++